-For a specified stress test scenario in the framework, it is proposed that consequence analysis provides outputs to enable insurance companies to
+For a specified stress test scenario in the framework, consequence analysis provides outputs to enable insurance companies to:

 - a. estimate their underwriting losses across all of the relevant lines of business that might be impacted - b. evaluate how the scenario will cause operational impacts, and impair the macroeconomic environment - c. derive indicative estimates of how a scenario is likely to impact an investment portfolio.